CDRH/datura/docs/3_manage/post_omeka.md

 Use the `-s` option to skip the generation step and only post to Omeka S (requires that you have already generated the needed documents).

+You can specify the environment with `-e [environment]` but you must set an `item_set` with the desired environment in config/private.yml.
+See below.

 ### Setting up a virtual environemnt

 In your collection repo, first exit any virtual environemt that is currently enabled (this may be indicated by  `(.venv)` or similar text before your command prompt).
 If you have not previously created a virtual environment, type `python3 -m venv .venv`.
 The environment will be installed in the `.venv` folder in the root of the collection repo.
 This folder should not be committed.
 To enter the virtual environment once it has been created, run `source .venv/bin/activate`.
 Then run `pip3 install -r requirements.txt` to install the dependencies.
 These two steps are necessary to get the `post_omeka` script to run.